carltheperson/advanced-js-objects/chapters/chapter-7.md

 car2.drive() // Wrooooom!
 ```

-Above, two instances being created, `car1` and `car2`.
+Above, two instances are being created, `car1` and `car2`.
 As we can see, they are both able to access the `drive` method defined on `Car.prototype`.

 ![Car constructor and its instances](../images/car-constructor.png)

 This is a common pattern when giving methods to JavaScript instances.
 The two instances don’t have a `drive` method each.
 Instead, they *share* the `drive` method by both having `Car.prototype` as their prototype.

 >💡 You might be wondering why the result of calling `drive` on the instances is different.
 After all, they access the exact same method.
-The difference comes from the `this` inside the `drive` method. `drive` is a traditional function so its `this` is the object its called *on*.
+The difference comes from the `this` inside the `drive` method. `drive` is a traditional function, so its `this` is the object it's called *on*.
 That explains the difference between calling `car1.drive()` and `car2.drive()`.
 >
 > This was covered in [Chapter 6](./chapter-6.md#traditional-function-on-an-object).
 >